 Views: 49 Author: Phoebe Publish Time: 2022-05-11 Origin: Jody

-The humble glass trolley is one of the most used items in a glass factory, and is essential for meeting health and safety requirements, has the ability to dramatically improve factory efficiencies if used correctly, and is often one of the most poorly constructed and maintained items in the factory.
+The humble glass trolley is one of the most used items in a glass factory, is essential for meeting health and safety requirements, has the ability to dramatically improve factory efficiencies if used correctly, and is often one of the most poorly constructed and maintained items in the factory.

-So what is the best finish – raw, painted or electrostatic coating?
+So what is the best finish – raw, painted, or electrostatic coating?

 The most common structures for factory trolleys are A-frames and L-frames.
-The main benefit of an A-frame is that glass is shared across two storage area providing easier and quicker access to items.
+The main benefit of an A-frame is that glass is shared across two storage areas providing easier and quicker access to items.
 The main benefit of an L-frame is that it's narrower and easier to move around a factory.

 As more companies move to transport trolleys for glass transportation this is becoming more of an issue.

-The other trend we see is a move to harp or toaster style trolleys.
-In this format items are not stacked against each other but are stored individually allowing staff to add and remove items without touching or relocating other items.
+The other trend we see is a move to harp or toaster-style trolleys.
+In this format, items are not stacked against each other but are stored individually allowing staff to add and remove items without touching or relocating other items.
 This saves time, reduces damage and hence rework costs, and simplifies storage.

 Historically the downside of harp and toaster style trolleys was that they were built for loads of a specific thickness.
 If wider units were needed to be stored they wouldn't fit.
 We've developed a tooth storage system that overcomes this.
 Our tooth is designed specifically for glass and windows, works very well, protects the product, saves time, and is a cost-effective upgrade to many existing trolley systems.